metomi/rose/sphinx/developing/domains.rst

 This is what the ``sphinx.ext.autodoc`` system does (e.g. ``autofunction``) for you automatically.

-For documenting rose components an extension adding a rose domain has been added.
+For documenting Rose components an extension adding a Rose domain has been added.